Officers | At-large | Student Liaisons | Staff

 Jutta moved from Southern California to the Bay Area to join Cal-IPC in fall 2018.
 She has had a life-long fascination with plants and can date the germination of her interest in invasive species and conservation many years ago to a high school field trip to a small prairie preserve in the Palouse in eastern Washington.
 Formerly, she served as Managing Director of the Science and Stewardship Department at the Irvine Ranch Conservancy, which manages nearly 40,000 acres of open space in Orange County and where she oversaw their natural resource management staff and programs.
 Prior to joining the Conservancy, she sampled several different environments, completing a bachelor’s at Washington State University, a master’s at the University of Nebraska, a PhD at UC Riverside, and spending a year at the University of Georgia as a post-doctoral researcher.
 Her interests lie in understanding invasiveness from a biological, ecological, and evolutionary perspective, and in preserving our native ecosystems by properly prioritizing and implementing invasive control, developing native seed resources, and facilitating restoration.
 She previously served as Cal-IPC President and as Board Secretary.
 Email Jutta.

-Bertha McKinley, Program Assistant
+Bertha McKinley, Operations Specialist

 Bertha is an avid gardener using mostly natives who came to Cal-IPC in 1992 after recognizing the threat posed by invasive plants to native plant habitats.
 She started volunteering in our office in 2004 and is now part-time staff.
 Bertha handles membership communications and data, runs our sales program, and assists on projects.
 She holds a B.A. in English (with a minor in Biology) and a M.A. in Education from UC Berkeley.
 She was formerly president of the San Diego Chapter of the California Native Plant Society, served on its state board, and is currently the chair of the CNPS poster program.
 In her spare time, she volunteers in the canine training program at the Berkeley-East Bay Humane Society.
 Email Bertha.